-- In the past 2 years you’ve been diagnosed with a disease, such as diabetes, or haven’t gotten it moderated consistently with medication
+- In the past two years you’ve been diagnosed with a disease, such as diabetes, or haven’t been able to moderate it consistently with medication

 - You have cognitive impairments

-For a healthy person, we don't recommend simplified issue policies since you'll pay more for the same coverage, since the insurer is taking on greater risk.
-Some agents will feature the convenience of no medical exam policies, but the time saved from undergoing a medical exam (which typically takes less than an hour and can be scheduled wherever is most convenient) doesn’t make up for the additional cost of higher premiums over several years.
-However, these policies are a good alternative if you don’t qualify for fully underwritten term life insurance or your pre-existing medical condition is significant enough that most insurers will not accept it.
+We don't recommend simplified issue policies for healthy people, since you'll pay more for the same coverage.
+Some agents will feature the convenience of no medical exam policies, but the time saved by skipping the medical exam (which typically takes less than an hour and can be scheduled wherever is most convenient) doesn’t make up for the additional cost of higher premiums over several years.
+However, these policies are a good alternative if you don’t qualify for fully underwritten term life insurance or your preexisting medical condition is significant enough that most insurers will not accept it.

 Death benefits for guaranteed acceptance policies are generally limited to less than $25,000.
-So, if you want enough coverage for your end-of-life costs (a funeral, for example, costs about $10,000), guaranteed acceptance coverage should be sufficient.
-Unfortunately, if you have a severe enough pre-existing condition that you wouldn't qualify for non-guaranteed coverage, you're unlikely to find any insurer that offers over $50,000 in death benefits.
+If you want enough coverage for end-of-life costs such as a funeral, guaranteed acceptance coverage should be sufficient.
+Unfortunately, if you have a severe enough preexisting condition that you wouldn't qualify for non-guaranteed coverage, you're unlikely to find any insurer that offers over $50,000 in death benefits.

-Additionally, guaranteed acceptance policies usually have a 2 to 3 year period post-purchase during which your beneficiary will receive little to no payout upon your death.
-For example, if you die within the first 2 years of purchasing Colonial Penn's guaranteed acceptance policy, your beneficiary just receives the sum of your premium payments plus 7% interest compounded annually.
+Additionally, guaranteed acceptance policies usually have a two- to three-year period after purchase during which your beneficiary will receive little to no payout if you die.
+For example, if you die within the first two years of purchasing Colonial Penn's guaranteed acceptance policy, your beneficiary just receives the sum of your premium payments plus 7% interest compounded annually.

 For a particular amount of coverage, a guaranteed acceptance policy will almost always be the most expensive option since the insurer accepts all applicants.
 Given the high quotes, we don't recommend guaranteed acceptance life insurance if you're healthy enough to qualify for term life insurance.
 In some cases, depending on your medical conditions and insurer, quotes can be so high that you pay more in premiums over the life of the policy than your beneficiary receives as a payout.